MakieOrg/Makie.jl/docs/explanations/colors.md

 ## Alpha or Opacity

-You can use `alpha` keyword in Makie Plots.
+You can use `alpha` keyword in most Makie Plots.

-Alternatively, one can make partially transparent colors or colormaps by using a tuple `(color, alpha)`.
+Alternatively, one can make partially transparent colors or colormaps by passing a tuple `(color, alpha)` to the color/colormap attribute.

 ## Cheat Sheet